 There is so much to do in the Outer Banks, you may have to go back again to experience everything….
 Just don’t forget to visit incredible lighthouses in the area, and make sure to add seeing the wild horses in the area to your list…you won’t regret it!
 (Rossana Wyatt)

-Take the ferry across Puget sound and drive three hours west of Seattle to a whole other world at Olympic National Park, an authentic rain forest in the Pacific Northwest.
+Take the ferry across Puget sound and drive three hours west of Seattle to a whole other world at Olympic National Park, an authentic Pacific Northwest rain forest.
 Mt.
 Rainier National Park, with its majestic peaks and family-friendly hiking trails, is just two hours southeast; Northern Cascade National Park, known as the American Alps, is two hours north of Seattle.
 Make sure to visit Snoqualmie Falls, about 30 minutes east of Seattle.
 The 268-foot-high waterfall is taller than Niagara Falls, but you can get up close and personal by parking below the falls, perfect for families with younger children.
-(Julie of A Cork, Fork & Passport)
+(Julie of A Cork, Fork & Passport) Don’t miss these other Seattle day trips!

 The U.S. National Parks are more popular than ever and sometimes the crowds, especially in the summer, can take away from your enjoyment of nature.
 However, Theodore Roosevelt National Park in Western North Dakota is just far enough away to be the exception to the rule.
 Here in North Dakota’s Badlands you will find beautiful scenery, quiet hikes, and plentiful wildlife including feral horses, prairie dogs, elk, and herds of bison.
 What you won’t find are large crowds and lines.
 Just outside of the park is the quaint country town of Medora.
 Rarely can you find an authentic western town that doesn’t slide into the realm of dingy or cheesy.
 Yet Medora maintains the small-town western charm and the legendary Medora Musical is a must-do for good, old-fashioned American fun.
 (Tamara of We3Travel)